 As someone who visits this blog, you likely know I am with Herrmann Law Group now.
 We handle aviation disasters, automobile accidents, and other personal injury cases.
 Matt Nagle at the Tacoma Weekly wrote a smart cover story about the transition.
 It’s a good read, though I might have titled it, “Planes Trains and Automobiles.”
 You can pick it up this week or read it online.

 One of my rules is to not read about myself.
 I broke the rule for this article.
 People suggested I post it and another one of my rules is to not post anything I have not read.
-So rules were in conflict as happens in life.
+So rules were in conflict.
+This happens.
+I improvise.
 “Learn the rules like a pro, so you can break them like an artist,” as Pablo Picasso said.

 Among the things I like in the article are the quotes, including one from playwright Tom Stoppard.
 “Every exit is an entrance someplace else.”
 Other favorites include advice and observations from Marcus Aurelius and Steve Jobs.